prominenceai/deepstream-services-library/docs/overview.md

 See the [Sink API](/docs/api-sink.md) reference section for more information.

 ## Batch Meta Handler Callback Functions
-All of the `one-at-most` Pipeline Components - Primary GIEs, Multi-Object Trackers, On-Screen Displays, and Tilers - support the dynamic addition and removal of batch-meta-hanler callback functions.
+All of the `one-at-most` Pipeline Components - Primary GIEs, Multi-Object Trackers, On-Screen Displays, and Tilers - support the dynamic addition and removal of `batch-meta-handler` callback functions.
 Multiple handlers can be added to the component's Input (sink-pad) and Output (src-pad) streams.
 Batch-meta-handlers allow applications to monitor and block-on data flowing over the component's pads.

 Each batch-meta-handler function is called with a buffer of meta-data for each batch processed.
 A Pipeline's batch-size is set to the current number of Source Components upstream.